That makes variety in my coffee one the most important things to me.

 - They offer nearly 20 different varietiesfor Nespresso OriginalLine machines.

 - Nespresso brand OriginalLine capsules cost around $0.75 per capsule.

 - That’s a savings of around $0.15 per capsule, or $55 per year.

 Plus, HiLine’s roasts are fresher, and because the company is so picky when choosing partner farms that meet their high altitude, small lot criteria, HiLine capsules tend to be less intense, more flavorful and more complex.

-- Coffee capsules compatible with all Nespresso machines
+- Coffee capsules compatible with Nespresso Original Line machines

 - 3 bags, each containing 20 capsules, totaling 60 capsules